 Students not requiring remediation in all three basic skill areas may enroll in courses in curriculum areas for which they are qualified while undergoing remediation in area(s) of identified deficiency.
-Students requiring remediation in Basic Reading Skills MUST successfully complete Fundamentals of Reading I (REA 0007C) in the first term enrolled at NFCC and must abide by all academic course requirements in subsequent terms.
+Students requiring remediation in Basic Reading Skills MUST successfully complete Fundamentals of Reading I (REA 0007C) during the first available term enrolled at NFCC and must abide by all academic course requirements in subsequent terms.